Chaîne des Puys

 The Chaîne des Puys (/fr/; lit.
-'Chain of the Puys') is a north-south oriented chain of cinder cones, lava domes, and maars in the Massif Central of France.
-The chain is about 40 km (25 mi) long, and the identified volcanic features, which constitute a volcanic field, include 48 cinder cones, eight lava domes, and 15 maars and explosion craters.
+'Chain of the Puys') is a north-south oriented volcanic field, about 40 km long, comprising 48 cinder cones, eight lava domes, and 15 maars and explosion craters, in the Massif Central of France.
 Its highest point is the lava dome of Puy de Dôme, located near the middle of the chain, which is 1465 m high.
-The name of the range comes from a French term, puy, which refers to a volcanic mountain with a rounded profile.
+The name of the range comes from a regional French term, puy, which refers to a volcanic mountain with a rounded profile.
 A date of 4040 BC is usually given for the last eruption of a Chaîne des Puys volcano.

 An outstanding example of plate tectonics in action and continental rifting, the Chaîne des Puys region became a UNESCO World Heritage Site in 2018.

 Formation

 The Chaîne des Puys is located on the Limagne fault, a major part of the European Cenozoic Rift System which formed during the creation of the Alps roughly 35 million years ago.
 The region has a wide variety of geologic features formed by the rifting.
 The mountain chain itself began to form approximately 95,000 years ago, and the volcanic activity that formed the range stopped about 10,000 years ago.
 The majority of the cones were formed by Strombolian eruptions, and these cones usually have well-defined summit craters.
 Some have nested craters, and others show broken rims where lava poured through.

 In contrast, Puy de Dôme was created by a Peléan eruption; this type of eruption is characterized by long dormant periods periodically interrupted by sudden, extremely violent eruptions.

 Future eruptions at the Chaîne des Puys are possible and would result in the formation of new mountains.